On any given day at the Ellis Kinney Municipal Pool, children can be seen swimming, diving, talking, getting a treat and sunbathing.

 "I felt needed," Ash said.
 "I felt very special."

-Page 2 of 2 - Her lifeguard career started like many other lifeguards.
+Her lifeguard career started like many other lifeguards.
 She needed a summer job.
 She applied in January and it was a good fit for her.
 She likes kids because they are fun, nice and cute.